UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson01.rst

 * You are adults -- it's up to you to do the homework.
 But if you don't code, you won't learn to code.
 And we can't give you a certificate if you haven't demonstrated that you've done the work.

-* To submit your work, we willuse gitHub Classroom:
+* To submit your work, we will use gitHub Classroom:

 :ref:`github_classroom`

-We'll playaround withthis in this session so we can get the hang of it.
+We'll playaround with this in this session so we can get the hang of it.

 It's new to me, too!